 This looks like a promising case.
-But, is it right?
-And, how do we resolve the ambiguity at the N-terminus?
+But, how do we resolve the ambiguity?
 One of the most powerful checks is to run an error tolerant sequence tag search, and see whether the match is a modified sequence from a known protein, as we'll discuss this in the next talk.

 A Distiller project can contain more than one raw file.
-Choose New multi-file project from the File menu to invoke a file selection box
+Choose New multi-file project from the File menu to invoke a file selection box.
+All the data to be processed as separate files and the search results combined.